 The Shiloh Museum of Ozark History is a regional history museum that focuses on Northwest Arkansas and the Ozarks.
 Originally, the city of Springdale was named Shiloh until the 1870s when the town applied for a post office.
 Inside the museum, you’ll find the stories of the people who lived in Shiloh including over 500,000 restored photographs depicting life throughout the years.
 Also on-site, you’ll find six historic buildings to explore.

 Location: 118 W Johnson Ave, Springdale // MAP

 Hours: Monday-Friday 10am-5pm

 Take A Ride on the Arkansas Missouri Railroad

 The Arkansas Missouri Railroad was established in 1986 and operates a 150-mile route from Fort Smith, Arkansas to Monett, Missouri.
 However, head operations begin in Springdale!
 While the railroad does allow for freight train usage, they also offer a distinctive passenger train experience where you can get “A Window Seat to History.”

 The antique passenger train travels through the mountains and valleys of Northwest Arkansas bringing you to a past era.
-On the path you’ll enjoy scenery of the Boston Mountains, historic Arkansas River Basin, and many bridges.
+On the path, you’ll enjoy the scenery of the Boston Mountains, the historic Arkansas River Basin, and many bridges.